decooio/cloud3-docs/docs/w3auth.md

 ## Introduction

-**W3Auth Tokens** are Http Bearer Tokens used to authentication against Cloud3 Http APIs.
+**W3Auth Tokens** are Http Bearer Tokens used to authentication against Crust Cloud Http APIs.

-The format of Cloud3 Http API headers is:
+The format of Crust Cloud Http API headers is:

 ```
 Authorization: Bearer <W3Auth Token>